NBISweden/workshop-bioinformatics-for-PIs/session-bioinformatics/bioinformatics.md

 \Large

 - Great for learning about the data
-- Easy to pick out ouliers and trends
+- Easy to pick out outliers and trends

 \normalsize